Why Standard Homeowners Insurance Won't Cover Your Airbnb

 Step 3: Understand Liability Exposure

 Guest injuries are one of the most serious financial risks for Airbnb hosts.
-Hosts are legally obligated to maintain a safe environment for guests — known as premises liability.
+Hosts are legally obligated to maintain a safe environment for guests, known as premises liability.
 If a guest is injured due to a hazardous condition (broken stairs, faulty wiring, a slippery floor), you could be held personally liable for medical bills, lost wages, pain and suffering, and legal fees.

-While AirCover provides $1 million in host liability coverage for Airbnb-booked stays, that protection doesn't extend to off-platform bookings or incidents that occur outside the reservation window.
+While AirCover provides $1 million in host liability coverage for Airbnb-booked stays, that protection doesn't extend to off-platform bookings or incidents outside the reservation window.
 Strong personal liability protection through a dedicated policy is essential.

-What Does Short-Term Rental Insurance Cost?
+What Does Short-Term Rental Insurance Cost in 2026?

 Frequently Asked Questions